Getting a Diagnosis of Lymphoedema

 There are some diagnostic or imaging tests that can be performed to help with diagnosis.
 However, a thorough and full assessment including a physical examination and history of symptoms are key, and typically all that is used for a correct diagnosis.
 Your healthcare professional needs to make sure that there are no other significant medical conditions that can also cause swelling or contribute to your symptoms.
 You will be asked many questions about when your symptoms first started, how they progressed and what other medical conditions or surgeries you may have had.
 It is important to share with your healthcare professional if you have ever had infections in the area of the body that is affected.
-Your healthcare professional will likely examine your skin, soft tissues and lymph nodes, they may carry out some tests to observe the venous system in more detail and they may well take detailed measurements of the limbs.
+Your healthcare professional will likely examine your skin, soft tissues and lymph nodes, they may carry out some tests to observe the venous system in more detail and they may well take detailed measurements of both the affected and unaffected limb.

-Imaging technologies allow healthcare professionals to get a better view of the lymphatic system, ensuring a more accurate diagnosis of the stage of lymphoedema.
+Imaging technologies allow healthcare professionals to get a better view of the circulatory system, ensuring a more accurate diagnosis of the stage of lymphoedema.
 They may include: MRI (magnetic resonance imaging) scans, CT (computerised tomography) scans, Doppler ultrasound scans and lymphoscintigraphy.
 Lymphoscintigraphy is a type of imaging that uses nuclear medicine to see lymph vessels and lymph nodes.
 It can show if your lymphatic system has any abnormalities in lymph flow or structure.
 Bio-impedance testing can measure even small, clinically unperceivable amounts of fluid and can be used to detect early lymphoedema.
 However, these types of tests cannot detect the cause of the swelling, and not all clinics or services carry these investigations out.

 Who can diagnose lymphoedema?